bozy15/ms1-project-lancealot/README.md

 # Lance-A-Lot
-**NOTE:** *Lance-a-lot is a fictious website created for my first Milestone project for The Code Institute.*
+**NOTE:** *Lance-a-lot is a fictitious website created for my first Milestone project for The Code Institute.*

-Lance-a-lot is a new online freelance company that targets coders of all experiences and pairs them with web development jobs that are posted by indiviuals or businesses.
+Lance-a-lot is a new online freelance company that targets coders of all experiences and pairs them with web development jobs that are posted by individuals or businesses.
 The idea behind the company is to create a secure online workplace, where clients can post a job, browse potential coders for said job and also pay through the website.
-The coders can also see a job and enquire about working on it.
+The coders can also see a job and inquire about working on it.

 *insert image of website on different displays here:*